Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

 The train track $\eta$ has two complementary components, one of them is a four-gon.
-It is not hard to see that $\eta$ is birecurrent and hence it is associated to the stratum ${\cal U}$ of differentials with one simple zero and one zero of order $2g-3$ \cite{H11}.
+It is not hard to see that $\eta$ is \emph{large} in the sense of \cite{H16} (ie it is birecurrent, and it carries a large geodesic lamination of the same combinatorial type as $\eta$).
+Thus $\eta$ is associated to the stratum ${\cal U}$ of differentials with one simple zero and one zero of order $2g-3$ \cite{H16}.
 By construction, it has the properties required in the above claim.

-A stratum ${\cal Q}$ of differentials with a simple zero contains ${\cal U}$ in its closure \cite{KZ03}.
-There is a train track $\tau$ for ${\cal Q}$ so that $\eta$ can be obtained from $\tau$ by removing some branches \cite{H11}, i.e. $\eta$ is a subtrack of $\tau$.
+A stratum ${\cal Q}$ of abelian differentials with a simple zero contains ${\cal U}$ in its closure \cite{KZ03}.
+There is a train track $\tau$ for ${\cal Q}$ so that $\eta$ can be obtained from $\tau$ by removing some branches \cite{H16}, i.e. $\eta$ is a subtrack of $\tau$.
 We can choose $\tau$ in such a way that for each of the Humphries generators $T_c$, we have $T_c^{\sigma(c)}\tau\prec \tau$.
-Thus $\tau$ is a train track as required in the above claim.
+Thus $\tau$ is a train track as required in the above claim (see again \cite{H16} for details of this construction).